rocky-linux/createhdds/README.md

 #### `releases`

 This key is **required**.
 It defines the releases and arches for which images are expected; thus it determines the number of images that will be expected for this group.
 The value is a dict.
 Each key in the dict represents a release; the value for each key is a list of the arches for which images should be built for that release.
 The keys should be integer digit strings. **Positive** values indicate absolute release numbers. **Negative** values are relative to whatever is the pending release at the time the images are created.
 So a release number `-1` means 'the release one before the pending release at the time the images are built'.
-So if the next Fedora release will be Fedora 24 at the time the images are created, and one of the dict keys is `-1`, an image will be expected for Fedora 23.
+So if the next Rocky Linux release will be Fedora 24 at the time the images are created, and one of the dict keys is `-1`, an image will be expected for Fedora 23.

 The filename for a virt-install type image always includes the release number and arch it's built for - `disk_f(release)_(name)_(arch).img`.